everything you need to know about menstrual cups

 insertion and removal difficulties

-At first, using a menstrual cup might feel tricky.
-It may take a few cycles to master the fold-and-insert technique, but with practice, it becomes easier.
+For beginners, using a menstrual cup can feel challenging.
+It may take a few cycles to master the folding and insertion technique, but with practice, it becomes second nature.

 finding the right fit